skip to content

 You are required to pay for the cost of your treatment upfront, or your College may be able to assist you.
 Your College Tutor will then have to submit a report and a copy of the receipts for reimbursement.
 Reimbursement will be sent directly to your College.

-Applicants have one year to claim their award, after which it lapses.
-Appeals may be considered where an explanation can be provided for the delay- for example, the applicant was on a waiting list to receive the treatment for which they received support.
+Applicants have one year to claim their award.
+Appeals may be considered where an explanation can be provided for the delay - for example, the applicant was on a waiting list to receive the treatment for which they received support.

-If you are unhappy with the outcome you receive, please contact your college tutor in the first instance.
+If you are unhappy with the outcome you receive, please contact your College Tutor first.
 Appeals can then be directed to the Student Funding Manager at financialassistance@admin.cam.ac.uk

 Crane's Fund Annual Report 2023-24